-This isn’t a complete list, but let’s start with these for now.
-Did any item on this list surprise you?
-If you are one of those individuals who believe that you and your team do not engage in energized work, a couple of the items above might surprise you.
-It is a common misconception that live electrical work consists only of repair and maintenance tasks as described above.
+Before reading this article, did you believe that all of the above tasks were energized work?
+It is a common misconception that live electrical work consists only of repair tasks such as changing a breaker or tightening a connection.
 Many workers do not view diagnostic work as energized work, even when the equipment on which they are working is live.
 I once believed that myself.

 Diagnostic work is not only considered live electrical work, it can be just as dangerous as changing a breaker or repairing live electrical equipment.
 As a matter of fact, troubleshooting is the leading trigger of arc flash events, causing almost one-fourth of all arc flash events.
 This makes sense.
 During troubleshooting, a worker is typically opening doors or removing panels to expose live parts.
 In addition, the worker is often utilizing some type of measuring or metering tool, such as a voltage meter, inside the panel.
 Moving conductors are also common.
 Interactions such as this, with the equipment inside the panel, could trigger an arc flash event.

 Now that you have read further, do you still believe that your workers do not engage in energized work?
 If so, great.
 Let’s keep it that way.
 If, however, you have changed your mind, congratulations.
 This is the first step in recognizing the risks involved when working in an energized environment.
 You can now focus on risk assessment and protection.